biodiv-archived/biodiv-mobile/README.md

 npm install -g ionic cordova                          # Install Ionic and Cordova Globally npm install                                           # Install Dependencies npm run decrypt-assets
-# Abobe command is required for IBP Mobile development only
+# above command is required for IBP Mobile development only
 # to decrypt config and signing assets locally
 # otherwise modify `src/environments/environment.sample.ts`
 # and create `build.json` if you want automatic signing for more see https://bit.ly/2VEABgE